xeho91/xeho91/README.md

 ###### <img alt="ArchLinux logo" height="12" src="https://upload.wikimedia.org/wikipedia/commons/a/a5/Archlinux-icon-crystal-64.svg" /> Arch Linux

 The deeper I dug into expanding my knowledge about Linux, I have found out about **[Arch Linux]**.
-I totally identified myself with its five principles: simplicity, modernity, pragmatism, user centrality, and versatility. **I am about to start using this distribution as my core for developing purposes**.
+I totally identified myself with its five principles: simplicity, modernity, pragmatism, user centrality, and versatility. **I am about to start using this distribution as my main one**.

 #### <img alt="Windows logo" height="12" src="https://upload.wikimedia.org/wikipedia/commons/4/48/Windows_logo_-_2012_%28dark_blue%29.svg" /> Windows 10